An official website of the United States government

 This toolkit is designed to support delivery of a training for mental health and other professionals on supporting children with intellectual and developmental disabilities in coping with and recovering from trauma.
 Although the toolkit is available free of charge, users must create an NCTSN Learning Center account and log in to access this resource.

-The Community Emergency Response Team (CERT) Program educates and equips local teams to support their communities in and after disasters, providing services such as light search and rescue and disaster medical operations.
-This 6-hour course is designed to prepare individuals for a classroom-based CERT Basic Training course in their area, a requirement before individuals can serve as CERT volunteers.
+The Community Emergency Response Team (CERT) program educates and equips local teams to support their communities in and after disasters, providing services such as light search and rescue and disaster medical operations.
+This course is designed to increase participants’ knowledge of the CERT program and to prepare them for a classroom-based CERT Basic training course in their area.

 Psychological First Aid (PFA) Online is an interactive course in which the participant learns about PFA by taking on the role of a provider after a disaster.
 The course includes expert tips, videos, and activities in support of learning.
 The course is available free of charge; however, to complete the course, you must create an NCTSN Learning Center account.